Palestinian cuisine: Mahashi

 Mahashi dishes are composed of stuffed vegetables such as eggplants, baby pumpkins, potatoes, carrots and marrows as well as a variety of leaf vegetables, primarily grape leaves, cabbage leaves and less often chard.
 Mahashi requires delicacy and time—the main reason it is prepared before the day it is cooked and served.
-Many female family members participate in the rolling and stuffing of the vegetables, relaxing the amount of individual effort required.
+Many female family members participate in the rolling and stuffing of the vegetables, relaxing the amount of individual effort required, and also serving as a social occasion.
+Mahashi can also refer to stuffed meat, using whole animals or specific cuts.

 Waraq al-'ainib (grape leaves; known as dolma in Western and Balkan countries), is a mahashi meal reserved for large gatherings.
 It is grape leaves normally wrapped around minced meat, white rice and diced tomatoes; however, meat is not always used.
 It is then cooked and served as dozens of rolls on a large plate usually accompanied by boiled potato slices, carrots and lamb pieces.
 Kousa mahshi are zucchinis stuffed with the same ingredients as waraq al-'ainib and usually served alongside it with heavy meals.
 If made with a large number of zucchinis it is known as waraq al-'ainib wa kousa.